Mothers Own Milk (MOM) Initiative

 We have two Resource pages on Mother's Own Milk in the NICU:

-1. Breastfeeding Resources for Mothers and Healthcare Providers are available here.
+1. Breastfeeding Educational Resources for Mothers and Healthcare Providers.
 This page may be shared widely with families and care providers.

-2. Resources for hospital teams working on the MOM Initiative are in the online Tool Box.
-Please click here to access the MOM Initiative's online Tool Box.
+2. Resources for hospital teams working on the MOM Initiative are in the online Tool Box for Hospital Implementation.

 MOM Archived WebinarsJune 21, 2016 - Data Collection